BopeiNie/BopeiNie.github.io/index.md

 2. Research projects on graph neural network and graph Contrastive learning 2022.10–On Going
 * Ministry of Education Key Lab For Intelligence Networks and Network Security, XJTU.
 Prof. Pinghui WANG

-3. Unmanned aerial vehicles related programme 2022.03-2022.09
+3. Participated in the debugging and experiment of quadrotor UAV
 * School of Automation Science and Engineering, XJTU.
 Engineer Yuan LIU

-1) Participated in the debugging and experiment of quadrotor UAV
-2) Publishment “UAV swarm positioning and scheduling method from the perspective of pure orientation passive positioning”
+4. Publishment “UAV swarm positioning and scheduling method from the perspective of pure orientation passive positioning”
+* School of Automation Science and Engineering, XJTU.
+Engineer Yuan LIU
 * The paper is published on “2023 IEEE 6th Information Technology, Networking, Electronic and Automation Control Conference”, which is Retrieved by EI.
 * **Link: https://ieeexplore.ieee.org/document/10082189**

-4. Stock Portfolio Design Based on Machine Learning and Optimization Scheme 2022.04-2022.06
+5. Stock Portfolio Design Based on Machine Learning and Optimization Scheme 2022.04-2022.06
 * Institute of Systems Engineering, XJTU.
 Prof. Hongxing YE

-5. Leadership in winter and summer social practical research 2020.11-2021.03, 2021.06-2021.09
-1) The survey on SEL children's social emotions and the Internet plus medical research in Xiejiasi Village in 2021.
+6. The survey on SEL children's social emotions and the Internet plus medical research in Xiejiasi Village in 2021.
 * School of economics and finance of Xi’an Jiaotong University.
 Prof. Lihua WANG

-2) The carbon price prediction based on the Radial basis neural networks
+7. The carbon price prediction based on the Radial basis neural networks
 * School of economics and finance of Xi’an Jiaotong University.
 Prof. Chunyan ZHAO